Dive Certification

 Medical Form

-Prior to starting your Open Water scuba diving course, you will be required to fill out a medical form to make sure you are fit to dive.
-If you, or the dive shop, have any reason to believe that you are not fit to dive, you may be required to do a dive medical with a diving doctor.
-Dive medicals are available at the Hyperbaric Medicine Unit, RAH, but there can be a long wait (average of six weeks).
-Medicals are also available through qualified doctors around the state.
+Prior to starting your Open Water scuba diving course, you will be required to fill out a medical questionnaire to make sure you are fit to dive.
+If any issues are identified through the questionnaire, or the dive shop have any reason to believe that you are not fit to dive, you may be required to do a dive medical with a doctor that specialises in hyperbaric medicine.
+Dive medicals are available at the Hyperbaric Medicine Unit at the Royal Adelaide Hospital (RAH), but there can be a long wait (average of six weeks).
+Medicals are also available privately through several doctors in and around Adelaide.
+For a current list of doctors qualified to do dive medicals please check out the list of doctors at SPUMS

 Equipment Requirements

 Some shops require students to buy their own mask, snorkel, boots, and fins (MSBF) for the course, although they usually have some for hire as well.
-If nothing else, we recommend you invest in a high-quality mask that fits your face comfortably, as this will make a huge difference in the enjoyment of your diving for years to come.
+These pieces of gear are compact and will serve you well into the future.
+If nothing else, we recommend you take your time to invest in a high-quality mask that fits your face comfortably, as this will make a huge difference in the enjoyment of your diving for years to come.

-Apart from MSBF, a diver need not rush into buying a full kit.
-It may be some time before you work out what type of equipment you really want, and you will gather useful information as you associate with other divers.
+Apart from MSBF, there is no need to rush into buying a full kit.
+It can take some time before you work out what type of equipment you really want, and you will gather useful information as you associate with other divers and gain more experience.
+AUSC has a full supply of scuba diving equipment which you can rent as required.

 Advanced Courses